 - auto is the software controlled acquisition (does not use triggers), where exptime and period have to be set.
 Set number of cycles (i.e. triggers) to 1 using cycles.
 Set number of frames using frames. - trigger 1 frame taken for 1 trigger.
 Your frames needs to be 1 always, cycles can be changed and defines how many triggers are considered. exptime needs to be set.
 In the GUI this is called trigger exposure series. - burst_trigger gets only 1 trigger, but allows to take many frames.
 With frames one can change the number of frames. cycles needs to be 1. exptime and period have to be set.
 In the gui it is called trigger readout. - gating allows to get a frame only when the trigger pulse is gating.
-Note that in this case the exp time and period only depend on the gating signal.

-cycles allows to select how many gates to consider.
+Note that in this case the exp time and period only depend on the gating signal. cycles allows to select how many gates to consider.
 Set number of frames to 1 using frames.
+IMPORTANT: Up to firmware 23, the last subframe is oblige to finish being taken, despite the gate signal going down.
+This will be configurable from later fw and software version.
+Also, in gating mode, due to timing of the state machine, you need to leave 500 μ s deadtime between the end on an acquisition and the next.
+This is as the state machine is unable to check for changes in the status in the first 500 μ s.
 ATTENTION: if you are in 16 bit mode and you are applying online rate corrections, as now the exptime is generated by the trigger, you might not have correct rate corrections.
 If you know what the exposure time is in the gating signal, then you can set the exptime once and the rate corrections will be correct.
-If the exposure time is unknow, it is recommended that you switch off the rate corrections.
 In 32 bit mode, it does not matter as the rate corrections depends on the subexptime which is software set independently from the gate exptime.